AnalyzerREST/python-tradingview-ta/docs/usage.md

 ```

 ## Setting the screener
 Screener is a little bit hard to explain.
-The meaning can be different for every financial instrument.
+The meaning might be a little bit different for every financial instrument.

-### Stock
+### Stock and Futures
 Exchange's country of origin.
 For example, since NASDAQ is from the United States of America, set `america` as the screener.
 ```python